Fifth-Aeon/Fifth-Aeon-Web-Client/README.md

 A web client for the # Fifth Aeon collectible card game, written using Angular and Typescript.

-You can find the coresponding server at <https://github.com/Fifth-Aeon/CCG-Server>.
+You can find the corresponding server at <https://github.com/Fifth-Aeon/CCG-Server>.
 The game's core logic is shared between the client and the server.
 To facilitate this sharing it uses a [git submodule](https://git-scm.com/book/en/v2/Git-Tools-Submodules) which is hosted at <https://github.com/WilliamRitson/CCG-Model>.

 ## Installation
-Install [Git LFS](https://git-lfs.github.com/) and make sure its avalible in your path.
+Install [Git LFS](https://git-lfs.github.com/) and make sure its available in your path.

 Run `git clone --recursive https://github.com/WilliamRitson/CCG-Client.git ` to clone the project and its submodule (do this wherever you want the project stored on your computer).